FinicalKim/Atomic-Red-Team-Mitre-IDs/README.md

 You can install the required Python libraries using pip:

 bash
-Copy code

   pip install requests beautifulsoup4

 Usage
   Download or Clone the Repository:

 Ensure you have the script file (extract_technique_ids.py) in your working directory.
 Run the Script: